chrisshy/alpha-beta/README.md

 These models are constructed based on the following logics:
 ## General Objective:
-Predict stock performance(s) and choose the optimal one to trade next day.
+Predict stock performance(s) and choose the optimal one to trade the next day.
 1. Use simple traditional models(without non-linear models) to trade in a specific group of stocks.
-2. Test the performance of multi-factor model in a single stock
+2. Test the performance of the multi-factor model in different situations(a single stock or a bunch of stocks).
+3. Directly compare the shape of the candlestick chart with traditional historical patterns

 ## Specific objectives:
 1.